There is a downloadable PDF of this page here.

 Why am I sore after a massage?

 Post-massage soreness is mainly down to a phenomenon called “central sensitisation” (the same reason you feel sore after a heavy gym workout or long run, a.k.a.
-“DOMS“), which basically means your body has had loads of sensory input – in this case, from the massage – and doesn’t know what to do with all that information at once.
+“DOMS“), which basically means your body has had loads of sensory input – in this case, from the massage – and doesn’t know what to do with such a large amount of incoming information in a short time.
+After all, it’s not often you get kneaded and stretched through your entire body within just one hour!

 Often what then happens is that after a day or two, you feel amazing.